 In September 2010, we acquired the Agri-Energy Facility which we have Retrofitted for the production of isobutanol.
-As of June 30, 2014, we have incurred capital costs of approximately \$65.7 million on the Retrofit of the Agri-Energy Facility.
-The Retrofit of the Agri-Energy Facility includes a number of additional capital costs that are unique to the design of the facility, including additional equipment that we believe will allow us to switch between ethanol and isobutanol production, or produce both products simultaneously, modifications to increase the potential production capacity of GIFT® at the Agri-Energy Facility and the establishment of an enhanced yeast seed train to accelerate the adoption of improved yeast at the Agri-Energy Facility and at future plants.
+As of September 30, 2014, we have incurred capital costs of approximately \$65.7 million on the Retrofit of the Agri-Energy Facility.
+The Retrofit of the Agri-Energy Facility includes a number of additional capital costs that are unique to the design of the facility, including additional equipment that we believe will allow us to switch between ethanol and isobutanol production, or produce both products simultaneously, modifications to increase the potential production capacity of GIFT[®] at the Agri-Energy Facility and the establishment of an enhanced yeast seed train to accelerate the adoption of improved yeast at the Agri-Energy Facility and at future plants.
 Capital expenditures at the Agri-Energy Facility also include upfront design and engineering costs, plant modifications identified as necessary during initial startup operations for the production of isobutanol as well as capitalized interest.
 In May 2012, we commenced initial startup operations for the production of isobutanol at the Agri-Energy Facility.
 In September 2012, as a result of a lower than planned production rate of isobutanol we made the strategic decision to pause isobutanol production at the Agri-Energy Facility at the conclusion of startup operations to focus on optimizing specific parts of the process to further enhance isobutanol production rates.
-In 2013, we modified our Agri-Energy Facility inorder to increase the isobutanol production rate.
+In 2013, we modified our Agri-Energy Facility in order to increase the isobutanol production rate.
 In June 2013, we resumed the limited production of isobutanol operating one fermenter and one GIFT® separation system in order to (i) verify that the modifications had significantly reduced the previously identified infections, (ii) demonstrate that our biocatalyst performs in the one million liter fermenters at the Agri-Energy Facility, and (iii) confirm GIFT® efficacy at commercial scale at the Agri-Energy Facility.
-In August

-2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT® system to further verify our results with a second configuration of equipment.
-For these initial production runs, we demonstrated fermentation operations at commercial scale combined with the use of our GIFT® separation system using a dextrose (sugar) feedstock.
+In August 2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT® system to further verify our results with a second configuration of equipment.
+For these initial production runs, we demonstrated fermentation operations at commercial scale combined with the use of our GIFT[®] separation system using a dextrose (sugar) feedstock.
 Based on the results of these initial production runs, in October 2013 we began commissioning the Agri-Energy Facility on corn mash to test isobutanol production run rates and to optimize biocatalyst production, fermentation separation and water management systems.
-In March 2014, we decided to leverage the flexibility of our GIFT® technology and further modify the Agri-Energy Facility to enable the simultaneous production of isobutanol and ethanol.
-In May 2014, we commenced the co-production of isobutanol and ethanol at the Agri-Energy Facility, with one fermenter utilized for isobutanol production and three fermenters utilized for ethanol production.
-We also commenced the production of iDGs®, which are distillers grains from ethanol.
+In March 2014, we decided to leverage the flexibility of our GIFT[®] technology and further modify the Agri-Energy Facility to enable the simultaneous production of isobutanol and ethanol.
+We also commenced the production of iDGs[®], which are distillers grains from isobutanol and DDGs, which are distillers grains from ethanol.
 We intend to continue the commercial ramp up of isobutanol production by utilizing the facility's fourth fermenter.
-In line with our strategy to maximize asset utilization and site cash flows, we believe that this configuration of the plant should allow it to continue to optimize its isobutanol technology at a commercial scale, while taking advantage of positive ethanol margins currently available in the marketplace.
+In July 2014, we began more consistent co-production of isobutanol and ethanol at the Agri-Energy Facility, with one fermenter utilized for isobutanol production and three fermenters utilized for ethanol production.
+In line with our strategy to maximize asset utilization and site cash flows, we believe that this configuration of the plant should allow it to continue to optimize its isobutanol technology at a commercial scale, while taking advantage of positive ethanol contribution margins currently available in the marketplace.